iotaledger/wiki-legacy/api-proposal.md

 1. For `prepareTransfers`, should the user be able to define the remainder address?
 2. For `prepareTransfers`, should the user be able to define the inputs?
 (A problem is that the users of the libraries need to keep track of indexes of addresses.)
+3. For `getTransfers`, should we make it possible to define the indexes for addresses?